ASAP Checklist

 outside the company -- you are a stronger candidate while still

 employed.
-Very few members report landing during a "redeployment
+Very few members report landing during their "redeployment period" -- losing critical time and wasting energy on

 While in the company, you